Keepers & Decentralised Orderbook

 - Taker/Maker orders against the Drift's AMM.

-Note: that 1) two post only maker orders cannot be crossed and 2) maker orders that fill against the vAMM are not eligible for rebate reward
+Note: that (1) two post only maker orders cannot be crossed; (2) maker orders that fill against the vAMM are not eligible for rebate reward; and (3) limit orders can be filled by market orders that. gothrough the JIT auction.

 Keepers earn rewards that incentivise: